JonathanWilbur/mueller-report/volume1.md

 ##### B. Contact With Trump Campaign Officials In Connection To Rallies

-starting in June 2016, the IRA contacted different U.S. persons affiliated with the Trump campaign in an effort to coordinate pro-Trump IRA-organized rallies inside the United States.
+Starting in June 2016, the IRA contacted different U.S. persons affiliated with the Trump campaign in an effort to coordinate pro-Trump IRA-organized rallies inside the United States.
 In all cases, the IRA contacted the campaign while claiming to be U.S. political activists working on behalf of a conservative grassroots organization.
 The IRA's contacts included requests for signs